 - Easy but scrumptious.

-- Made from ingredients you are likely to have in your pantry
+- Made from ingredients you are likely to have in your pantry or are easy to find

 - Something most people (including kids and picky eaters) will like